Jakob Ryan

-Jakob Ryan (born 20 September 2004) is an Australian rules football player currently playing for the Collingwood Football Club.
+Jakob Ryan (born 20 September 2004) is an Australian rules football player who played for the Collingwood Football Club.
 Ryan was drafted at pick 28 in the 2022 national draft.
 He played his first game in round 23 of the 2023 AFL season.

 State football

 Ryan played for the Glenelg football club in the SANFL.
 He played in Glenelg's U18 premiership side in 2022.

 AFL career

-2023

 In the 2022 AFL Draft period, Ryan was drafted to Collingwood at pick 28.
 He played most of the year in the Collingwood's VFL side.
 Ryan played his first game at AFL level in round 23 against the Brisbane Lions.
 During the second quarter Ryan got knocked in the head by Lion's player Cam Rayner.
 He was subbed off at half-time, ending his debut game.
 Ryan would not play anymore games in the AFL or VFL that year.

+Ryan stayed with Collingwood for four seasons, making only the one senior appearance and contributing strongly at VFL level.
+He was delisted following the 2026 AFL season.

 Statistics

 Updated to the end of Round 23 2023.